Call for Symposia

 Sponsorship is an option where organisations have an interest in ideas for events celebrating the latest in ecology and this matches BES’s aims for running high-quality events for our global community of ecologists.
 A first step is to get in touch with our Fundraising and Development Manager, Paul Bower.

-The next meeting of Meetings Committee is Friday 22 May.
-All symposia proposals must be sent to Amy Everard by 17:00 (BST), Friday 8 May to be considered.
+The next meeting of Events Committee is in February.
+All symposia proposals must be sent to Amy Everard by 17:00 (GMT), Monday 8 February to be considered.